 If it’s a nostalgic, retro experience you’re after—the sort that feels like a William Eggleston postcard, but less Memphis, and more Brunswick Heads—check out the best motels in NSW.

-Having just opened in December 2020, this boutique, low-rise motel has a lot of things going for it.
+This boutique low-rise motel has a lot of things going for it.
 The entire building has been consciously constructed, from its 82 solar panels and recycled timbers to its hemp insulation and repurposed slate tiles.
-Along with this, the motel sports four sprawling gardening beds, each containing a Subpod so the motel is able to transform its green waste into compost to feed the garden.
+Along with this, The Sunseeker sports four sprawling gardening beds, each containing a Subpod so the motel is able to transform its green waste into compost to feed the garden.

 You can also amp up your stay with a selection of custom grocery packages prepared by the legends at Bay Grocer.
 Order the crumpet breakfast, fresh charcuterie board, or an entire dinner banquet, featuring pork sausages, Dutch cream potatoes, and Yalla chocolate mousse.